Purdue University Department of Human Development and Family Science: A Brief History

 In 2011, after joining the College of Health and Human Sciences the year prior, the department was renamed Human Development and Family Studies to better reflect its mission and vision, and it moved into the new Bill and Sally Hanley Hall.
 During that time, Purdue’s two child care programs were combined and renamed the Ben and Maxine Miller Child Development Laboratory School.

-Through its development, the Department of Human Development and Family Studies has become a leader in contributing to the well-being of individuals and families across all stages of life, training specialists at both the bachelor’s and doctoral levels.
+The Department of Human Development and Family Science has become a leader in contributing to the well-being of individuals and families across all stages of life, training specialists at both the bachelor’s and doctoral levels.

 Discover more from News | College of Health and Human Sciences